ctoec/ece-reporter-analysis/README.md

 # ece-reporter-analysis

-This repository contains code to support one-off and ongoing reports off of data collected by ECE Reporter and potentially other data sources in the future.
+This repository contains code to support one-off and ongoing reports from data collected by ECE Reporter and potentially other data sources in the future.

 ## Folders